 - His friends also cleared the exams with good marks.
 Thus, his journey of becoming a professional teacher began from the terrace of his friend’s house.
 He would guide MBA aspirants with tips and tricks to solve mathematics problems in the least time-consuming way.
 In an interview, he said, “As the number of students grew, the venue of his classes moved from friend’s terrace to a classroom, to an auditorium, and eventually to a stadium.”.

 - Since he was enjoying teaching, he gave up his job and began teaching.
 He kept the initial workshops “free of cost:”.
 He charged money for the advanced workshops only when the students were comfortable with his style of teaching.

 - He became so popular among students that at one point in time, he was taking maths workshops for around 20,000 students, across different cities, including Delhi, Pune, Mumbai and Chennai.

-- By August 2015, Byju’s Android and iOS mobile apps had over 5.5 million downloads with 2,50,000+ annual subscriptions.
+- By August 2015, Byju’s Android and iOS apps had over 5.5 million downloads with more than 2.5 Lacs annual subscribers.

 - In 2017, Byju’s- The Learning App was incorporated by the “Harvard University” as one of its case studies.

 - On 15 September 2017, Byju Raveendran was featured on the cover of the Forbes India magazine.

 - In 2019, Byju Raveendran’s net worth grew to $1 Billion.

 - In July 2019, “Byju’s-The Learning App” became the official sponsor for the Indian Cricket Team Jersey.